-The MSTG serves as a reference guide for security analysts of all levels to learn how to test areas of the OWASP Mobile Top 10 on Android and iOS apps.
+The MASTG serves as a reference guide for security analysts of all levels to learn how to test areas of the OWASP MASVS on Android and iOS apps.
 With the addition of the new Radare2 Pay app, the MSTG now includes four Android apps of varying levels of difficulty.
 This one is compatible with Android 4.4 and above, although it’s recommended to be installed on devices using Android 9.0 onwards.

 Intended to be similar to popular mobile payment applications such as Google Pay, the Radare2 Pay app is difficult to crack.
 It features layers and layers of obfuscation and protection and anti-rooting technology in order to delay attacks.
 The developers used white box cryptography and created their own version of Runtime Application Self-Protection (RASP) with anti-Frida protections to make it harder to recover the payment keys.